Hinsley Hall Residential Weekends

 The address for Hinsley Hall is:

 Hinsley Hall 62 Headingley Lane Leeds LS6 2BX GETTING HERE By Car Please be aware that the turn-off into Hinsley Hall's driveway cuts across a cycle lane that is marked off by bollards.
 There is ample free parking on-site.
 By Train As Hinsley Hall is two miles north-west of Leeds city centre, it is not directly accessible by train.
 The nearest station is Burley Park, a three-minute drive or a fifteen-minute walk away.
+A taxi from Leeds railway station will cost around £12 for a one-way trip.
 By Bus Buses 1, 1B, 6, 8, 27, 28, 29A and N1 all stop at Richmond Avenue on Headingley Lane, just outside Hinsley Hall's front gate. |